-Do you have money saved in an employee retirement plan, IRA or tax-sheltered annuity?
-Each of these plans contains income that has yet to be taxed.
-When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax.
+Money in an employee retirement plan, IRA, or tax-sheltered annuity has yet to be taxed.
+When a distribution is made from your retirement plan account to a beneficiary, that person will owe federal income tax.

 Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to Santa Clara University to support our work.
-As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
-You can take advantage of this gift opportunity in several ways:
+As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate.
+You can take advantage of this gift opportunity in the following ways:

 A donor advised fund.
 When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
 This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.